openharmony/ark_runtime_core/docs/assembly_format.md

 ```

 They are identical to .catch and .catchall except that the end label of the
 exception handler needs to be specified.
-An end label is the label that immediatly follows the last instruction of the
+An end label is the label that immediately follows the last instruction of the
 exception handler.

 ## Pseudo-BNF